jackfranklin/react-ast-viewer/README.md

 ## TODO

 - design idea: http://goast.yuroyoro.net/
+- deal with invalid input code
+- get an editor in instead of a plain text area
 - make esprima output LOC, and then we can highlight things in the code bit
 - Pull out the rendering of arrays of items into mixin
 - headings that do not expand should not be clickable (BreakStatement)